 Zelkova sicula is a relict species from the Tertiary period.
 Endemic to Sicily, it is considered one of the rarest and most endangered woody species in the world.
-It is a small, bushy shrub (2-3m tall) with greyish bark and oval, hairy, serrated leaves.
+It is a small shrub or tree with greyish bark and oval, hairy, serrated leaves.

 It was first discovered in 1991 in the Iblei Mountains in eastern Sicily and was thought to exist only as a single population of 230 shrubs in a very restricted area.
 A second population was discovered in the same mountain range in 2009 but again only contained about a thousand trees in a very small area.